popdemtech/smartsite/z-things/walkthrough-look-ahead.md

 ## Deciding on Database Software
-Databases are used for persisting data long-term, and I'll be approaching this term in such a general sense.
+Approaching the term from a general sense, a database is for persistent data storage.
 Data storage can be handled in many ways.
 At the most basic, pen and paper or Google Sheets suffice.
 Different technical solutions may require different paradigms of database solutions -- such as relational, graph or time-series.

 [image of relational and influxdb architecture]